labgem/PPanGGOLiN/docs/user/MSA.md

 ppanggolin msa -p pangenome.h5 --partition persistent
 ```

 Supported partitions are `core`, `persistent`, `shell`, `cloud`, `softcore`, `accessory`.
-If you wish to have additional filters, you can raise an issue in the [issue tracker](https://github.com/labgem/PPanGGOLiN/issues) with your demand, or write a PR directly (see [here](../dev/contribute.md) for instruction on how to contribute), most possibilites should be quite straightforward to add.
+If you need specific filters, you can submit a request in the [issue tracker](https://github.com/labgem/PPanGGOLiN/issues) with your requirements.
+You can also directly implement the new filter and submit a Pull Request (instructions for contribution can be found [here](../dev/contribute.md)).
+Most filters should be quite straightforward to add.

-### source
+### Chose to align dna or protein sequences with `--source`

-You can specify whether to use dna or protein sequences for the MSA by using --source.
+You can specify whether to use `dna` or `protein` sequences for the MSA by using `--source`.
 It uses protein sequences by default.

 ```bash
 ppanggolin msa -p pangenome.h5 --source dna
 ```

-### phylo
+### Write a single whole MSA file with `--phylo`

-It is also possible to write a single whole genome MSA file, which many phylogenetic softwares accept as input, by using the --phylo option as such:
+It is also possible to write a single whole genome MSA file, which many phylogenetic softwares accept as input, by using the `--phylo` option as such:

 ```bash
 ppanggolin msa -p pangenome.h5 --phylo